-The long-term expected rate of return on OPEB plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset as of June 30, 2017 are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset as of June 30, 2018 are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation

 US Large Cap Equity 15.00 % 4.65 %

-US Mid/Small Cap Equity 16.00 5.50
+US Mid/Small Cap Equity 16.00 70 5.50 ,0

 Developed International Equity 10.00 5.50

 Emerging Markets Equity 6.00 6.50

 Intermediate Corp Fixed Income 17.50 2.25

 Intermediate Govt Fixed Income 17.50 1.65

 High Yield Fixed Income 8.00 3.25

 Cash 2.00 0.00

 REITs 3.00 5.00

 Commodities (MLPs) 5.00 5.25

 Total 100.00